ThomasPouw/Portofolio-S3/Retrospective/README.md

-To be honest, i think i did pretty good this semester.
-Of course i could done way better.
+To be honest, I think I did pretty good this semester.
+Of course, I could have done way better.
-But from a mental health perspective i fdid gret.
-As there were no really big stress moments in this semester.
+But from a mental health perspective I did great.
+As there were no big stress moments in this semester.
-Ofcourse these last few weeks were a bit stressful, but that is natural.
+Of course, these last few weeks were a bit stressful, but that is natural.

-When it comes to what i did.
-I am proud as i learned how typescrypt and angular work and how you can really use those two together.
+When it comes to what I did.
+I am proud as I learned how TypeScript and angular work and how you can really use those two together.
-I learned how to actually work with Java as i do not know what i did last semester with it, but coding was not one of them.
+I learned how to work with Java as I do not know what I did last semester with it, but coding was not one of them.
-And overall i learned to be more sure of myself and  not always be in the "self hate" corner.
-Maybe self hate is a strong word, it was more in the "Is this good?= no" category.
+And overall, I learned to be surer of myself and not always be in the "self-hate" corner.
+Maybe self-hate is a strong word, it was more in the "Is this good? = no" category.

+So for Coding i learned how Angular, TypeScript, Java/SpringBoot and ASP.Net works.
+And although i worked with Java before, i did a really made job with it as i was just a mess at that point.
+And so everything i did while coding looked like a disaster.
+But now it does not look like as big of a disaster.
+Ofcourse it can still improve, but every person thinks that.
+As improving is natural.
+A subject you do not have to improve is a subject that does not exist.
-But thanks to study coaching, the study psycholoog and the book "The Subtle Art of Not Giving a F* ck" by Mark Manson I learned how to just not give a shit about what people think of me and how my actions can somehow influence there perspective of me.
+But thanks to study coaching, the study psychologist, and the book "The Subtle Art of Not Giving a F* ck" by Mark Manson I learned how to just not care about what people think of me and how my actions can somehow influence their perspective of me.
+As most off them do not care if I do certain things like buying a Lego set.
-Because that wa what it all was.
-My brain seeing 100 possibilities and being sad because it thought of 1000 negative once.
+Because that is what it all was.
+My brain seeing 100 possibilities and being sad because it thought of 1000 things that would be very bad for me.

-Ofcourse there are parts to improve.
-As that same brain still makes a few of those senarios and so makes it hard to really ask for feedback and during 1 on 1 talks make it so that i can not really talk.
+Luckily, I do not have that problem as often anymore as for example I also had this same problem while buying stuff for myself, simple things like a this [Lego set](https://www.lego.com/nl-nl/product/assembly-square-10255?wgu=270975_1474775_16554573753954_b07f54cadd&wgexpiry=1663233375&cmp=AFC-AFFILIATENL-1265405-1474775-270975-2654525&wgclickid=270975_1474775_16554573753954_b07f54cadd).
+Just because I was thinking of how my parents would react when they saw that I bought this.
+Of course, this scenario was all just in my head as my parents do not care about what I do with my money, at least when the buying is healthy.
+If I go negative in the money department, they will talk about it.

+My parents loved seeing the set.
+The reason of saying this is just to show the disconnect of reality and my brains reality.
+So, thoughts that think about people indirectly is kind of fixed.
+But when it comes to interacting with people it still can go wrong as I am very bad at deciphering what people are actually thinking, and as I am my worst nightmare, I think they think negative of me.
+So, I am still working on this.
+And this will also improve my professionalism.
+As it will increase the times I talk to teachers and project holders and so also feedback/ideas.
+So, while we are talking it is not that I do not have any questions or that i do not want to talk.
+It is just a kind of stack overflow that is happening every time I talk to an important person.
+And I say stack overflow because I gotten sick multiple times already because of these fictional scenarios.
+Although just nausea and light headaches.
+It is still a lot when it happens on certain moments in time.

-As i will see the things that i did wrong instead off talking to the other.
-ANd then there is the things i could not do this semester, things like Worlds, a leveleditor and "Roles and Permissions"
+As I will see the things that I did wrong instead of talking to the other.
+And then there is the things I could not do this semester, things like Worlds, a level editor and "Roles and Permissions"

-What i mean by the third one is any security that isnt just the single page application from auth0.
+What I mean by the third one is any security that is not just the single page application from auth0.